 - Regular crane inspections and preventative maintenance

-- Proactive maintenance plan based around your equipment, application and duty cycle
+- Proactive maintenance plan based on your equipment, application and duty cycle

 - Evaluation of the risks your crane or other lifting equipment may be under

-- Identify areas of improvement and provide recommendations
+- Identify areas for improvement and provide recommendations

 - Reduced downtime and increased reliability of your crane and other lifting equipment